 What Is a Halfway House?

 A halfway house is considered to be part of a person’s incarceration, but it has very little in common with prisons.
 The first thing that you will undoubtedly notice is that the halfway house is not surrounded by barbed wire, and the walls are not nearly as high.
-Unlike prisons, a halfway house is located within the community, and the inmates get to enjoy a much greater amount of freedom than they had in the prisons.
+Unlike prisons, halfway houses are located within the community, and the inmates enjoy more freedom than in prisons.

 What Is a Sober Living Home?